NEXUS

 Optional: If an optional marker is on the subject for calibration, Nexus will expect that marker to remain on the subject during all the dynamic trials.
 If the marker is not present during calibration, the optional marker is removed from the marker list.

-The following companies provide digital plug-ins for there devices to work in Nexus 2.x and Nexus 1.8.5:
+The following companies provide digital plug-ins for their devices to work in Nexus 2.x and Nexus 1.8.5:

 Please contact the above companies for the latest versions.